rdat5/godot-tilemap-poly-collision-baker/README.md

 ![Before](demo_before.JPG)
 * The script will add a StaticBody2D node as a child of the TileMapLayer node, with the merged contiguous CollisionPolygon2D nodes as children of that node
 ![After](demo_after.JPG)
-* If you make any changes the TileMapLayer after baking, you can hit 'Bake Shapes' again and the script will delete the shapes, and regenerate them
+* If you make any changes to the TileMapLayer after baking, you can hit 'Bake Shapes' again and the script will delete the shapes, and regenerate them
 * To use One Way Collision, use a separate TileMapLayer with TileMapBaker.gd attached.
 Enable 'One Way' and set the 'One Way Collision Margin' and click 'Bake Shapes'.
 ![OneWay](oneway.jpg)
 * All shapes generated with 'One Way' enabled in the TileMapBaker.gd script will be set for one way collision with the margin entered.